 Stroboscopic light machines and seeing visual patterns and colours

-Stroboscopic light and sound devices can produce some powerful visual psychedelic and kaleidoscopic effects.
-Unlike actual drugs this can be done safely with total control over how intense the experience is.
-These effects have both a scientific explanation and an experience very close to an actual psychedelic drug experience.
-Colours, shapes and mandala patterns move and turn in your minds eye which often bring with it an associated feeling that is often quite intense.
+Stroboscopic light machines can produce some powerful visual psychedelic and kaleidoscopic effects.
+These effects have both a scientific explanation and an experience very close to an actual psychedelic drug.
+Colours, shapes and mandala patterns move and turn in your minds eye which brings with it an associated feeling that is often quite intense.

-There are two types of visual effect experienced by users of sessions experienced on light machines.
-There are life like hallucinations of perhaps a person or object or movie like experience.
+There are two types of visual effect experienced by users of stroboscopic light machines.
+There are life like illusions and hallucinations of perhaps a person or object or movie like experience.
 And there are the more abstract psychedelic and geometric visual moving patterns and colours that draw you into a world unlike anything you may have experienced before.
 And often the more abstract DMT style patterns lead to more realistic hallucinations.

 Many users of such sessions report it being just like an actual experience they have had on a recreational drug.

-Is some cases sound, electrical stimulation, pressure on the eyes, certain mental disorders and even sensory deprivation can have this visual effect.
+In some cases sound, electrical stimulation, pressure on the eyes, certain mental disorders and sensory deprivation can have this visual effect.
 These are usually more accurately attributed to memory based hallucinations.

 Eidetic imagery comes from memories of actual experiences.
 Perhaps a person or place from your past.
 While entoptic imagery is the result of geometric phosephene effects caused by excitation of cells in the eyes.
 And this is more abstact like a kaleidoscope effect.
-What the difference is between the two is described below in the first explanation of three different science approaches to this psychedelic light effect.
-This mimics the effects of drugs like LSD, MDMA, DMT, psilocybin (magic mushrooms), mescaline, opium, ayahuasca, cannabis and other psychoactive drugs (classed as Entheogens) have this effect in varying degrees as well.
+What the difference is between the two is described more fully below in the first explanation of three different science approaches to this psychedelic light effect.
+This mimics the effects of drugs like LSD, MDMA, DMT, psilocybin (magic mushrooms), mescaline, opium, ayahuasca, ketamine, cannabis and other psychoactive drugs (classed as Entheogens).
+And the result is a type of psychedelic brainwave entrainment.

 Why do I see colours and patterns in my mind with strobing light